tc39/proposal-temporal/docs/now.md

 - `timeZone` (optional object or string): The time zone to get the current date and time in, as a `Temporal.TimeZone` object, an object implementing the [time zone protocol](./timezone.md#protocol), or a string.
   If not given, the current system time zone will be used.

-**Returns:** a `Temporal.Date` object representing the current system date in the reckoning of the given calendar.
+**Returns:** a `Temporal.PlainDate` object representing the current system date in the reckoning of the given calendar.

 This method gets the current calendar date according to the system settings.
 Optionally a time zone can be given in which the time is computed, instead of the current system time zone.